Vegan kedgeree of spiced basmati rice and lentils with tender chunks of marinated jackfruit as a substitute for smoked fish.

 - 1 clove garlic, grated or finely chopped

-- Thumb-sized piece of ginger, grated or very finely chopped
+- Thumb-sized piece of fresh ginger, grated or very finely chopped

 - 1/4 tsp salt